decentraland/nft-server/README.md

 - `minPrice`: Return only sales with a price higher than this.
 Type `number`.
 - `maxPrice`: Return only sales with a price lower than this.
 Type `number`.
 - `network`: Filter results by `Network`.
 Possible values: `ETHEREUM`, `MATIC`.
+- `urn`: Filter results by URN.
+It supports multiple values by adding the query param multiple times.
+Type: `string`.

 ## Orders